Want to add more to your client experience?

 lululemon always do something a little bit special.
 They run events at different locations, including their store, with varying themes, freshly made juices (and seem quite happy with all the washing up), intention trees, wish banners, and other lovely gestures.
 They could simply put on a free class and it would still be more than expected.
 However, they appear to want to do more.

 I felt special and valued, as a person.
 It also made me feel that if I did buy something in the future, I am buying into a wonderful community of like minded, positive, and warm people.
+It certainly made me want to talk about it.

-lululemon in your business
+lululemon in your firm

 lululemon in your life